berkeleybop/berkeleybop.github.io/best_practice.md

 ## Shell

 - Up to you but most of us use [ohmyz](https://ohmyz.sh/)
+- TODO: figure way to share common aliases

 ## Database Engines

+- Current preferred stack
+   - sqlite or postgres (normalized/write)
+   - solr (denormalized/read)
+   - that's it
-- use whatever is appropriate for the job
+- BUT: use whatever is appropriate for the job
-   - blazegraph/joskei for ttl
+   - blazegraph/joseki for ttl
    - neo4j for KGs
    - Postgresql for SQL db server
        - never use non-open SQL db solutions